AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 #### Findings: Attention Mechanism Visualization

-From the results table in [Multimodal Corrections](#multimodal-corrections), it is apparent that there are cases where the text-only model makes false prediction when the MMBT model does not.
+From the results table in [Multimodal Corrections](#multimodal-corrections), it is apparent that there are cases where the text-only model makes false predictions when the MMBT model does not.
 We selected an example to visualize the attention heads for comparison between the text-only and the MMBT model.

 **Sample ID:** CXR2363